TonyAnciaux/challenge-api-deployment/README.md

 ## Description

-Web application used to predict price of real-estate in Belgium based on historical prices.
+Web application used to predict prices of real-estate in Belgium based on historical data.

 ## Installation